 Electric cars have actually become fairly popular at Pikes Peak over the past few years, because the thin air at altitude makes it hard for internal-combustion engines to develop power.
 Just like human beings, gasoline and diesel engines need oxygen to work.
 But that’s not the case with electric powertrains: an electric car won the race in 2015, and cars like a modified Tesla Model S and a prototype of the Faraday Future FF 91 have all had a go at the mountain.

 In addition to Pikes Peak, Volkswagen subsidiaries Audi and Porsche are becoming heavily involved in the Formula E electric racing series.
 Both brands pulled out of the more prestigious (and more expensive) 24 Hours of Le Mans to focus on racing electric cars.
 Porsche provided some of its expertise to the Pikes Peak project, especially when it came to aerodynamics, but Volkswagen stresses its hill climb racer shares no parts with the Le Mans-winning 919 Hybrid.

-Update: Added the latest information and photos.
+Updated on April 22: Added the latest information and live photos.